Climate Change Is Already Claiming the Alps | OZY

 Most startling for scientists is how fast the environment is changing.
 From the time he began studying them in 2007, Farinotti knew glaciers were melting.
 But seeing with his own eyes exactly how quickly they have changed — a 10 percent loss of mass in the last five years — has shocked him.

 “I thought this would happen, but I am surprised at how quickly it goes.
 It is indeed a bit worrying,” he says.
-“Without action, this will continue the same way for the next 10 years.
-Wow, this is frightening.
-We better do something and better do it fast.”
+“Without action, this will continue the same way for the next 10 years.”

 Permafrost, which acts as the glue that holds the mountains together, could thaw.
-As rain intensifies, expect more landslides, debris flows and even flash flooding.
+As rain intensifies, landslides, debris flows and even flash flooding will increase.
 Vegetation will change.
-Some plants will creep to higher elevations and others won’t be able to survive the warmer climes.
+Some plants will creep to higher elevations and others won’t be able to survive.
 This could mean many species, which rely on those plants to eat, die out.

-With hotter temperatures in the summer, more people will require hospitalization during heat waves.
-Last summer, farmers grazing their cattle ran out of water in the high Alps, forcing the Swiss army to helicopter it in.

 Mountains provide about half of all drinking water worldwide, but the source is becoming unpredictable as warmer temperatures melt glaciers and as precipitation patterns change.

-Or when wealthy resorts use massive bulldozers to move six-month-old snow to a green hill so that holidaygoers can ski in October.
+Or when resorts use bulldozers to move six-month-old snow to a green hill so holidaygoers can ski in October.